 Accordingly, the Ninth Circuit held that Section 1252(e)(2) violated the Suspension Clause as applied to the petitioner and held that the district court had jurisdiction over the matter on remand to consider the petitioner’s challenges regarding the procedures that led to his expedited removal order.

 The case is Thuraissigiam v.
 U.S. Department of Homeland Security, et al., Court No 18-55313, decided on March 7, 2019 in the United States Court of Appeals for the Ninth Circuit.

 Certified Translation of Supporting Documents for Asylum Applications

-Contact All Language Alliance, Inc. to obtain official translation, sworn translation, and certified translation of supporting documents for asylum cases and visa document certified translations from Tamil, Sinhala, Nepali, Russian, Chinese, Tigrinya, Somali, Amharic, Spanish, and other languages to English, and to retain qualified legal interpreters for asylum cases, change of status, green card and immigration interviews in any language.
+Contact All Language Alliance, Inc. to obtain official translation, sworn translation, and certified translation of supporting documents for asylum cases and visa document certified translations from Tamil, Sinhala, Nepali, Russian, Chinese, Tigrinya, Somali, Amharic, Spanish, and other languages to English, and to retain qualified legal translators and legal interpreters for asylum cases, immigration appeals, change of status, green card and immigration interviews in any language.